stevengliebe/SGCS/README.md

 *This was put together for my own purposes.
 Feel free to use and modify however you see fit.*

 These are my PHP and WordPress rulesets for [PHPCS](https://github.com/squizlabs/PHP_CodeSniffer).
-[WPCS](https://github.com/WordPress/WordPress-Coding-Standards) rules that conflict with the more modern [PHP PSR](https://www.php-fig.org/psr/) rules are excluded.
-[PHPCompatibility](https://github.com/PHPCompatibility/PHPCompatibility) is used.
-My purpose is modern PHP development within WordPress projects without totally abandoning WordPress coding standards.
+[WPCS](https://github.com/WordPress/WordPress-Coding-Standards) rules that conflict with the more modern [PHP PSR](https://www.php-fig.org/psr/) standards are excluded.
+[PHPCompatibility](https://github.com/PHPCompatibility/PHPCompatibility) is included.
+My purpose is modern PHP development within WordPress projects without totally abandoning the WordPress coding standards.

 - **PHPCS-PHP** is used for PHP (non-WordPress) projects
 - **PHPCS-WP** is used for WordPress plugins and themes (not a WordPress installation)